★ BEST INVESTING TOOLS COMPARISON ★

 Can I export data from Fintel and SEC.gov (EDGAR)?

-Fintel includes a stock screener for finding investment ideas.
-SEC.gov (EDGAR) focuses on other analytical tools.
+Fintel has a stock screener for surfacing ideas; SEC.gov (EDGAR) doesn't, and focuses its energy elsewhere.

 Curation & Accuracy